DakotaLMartinez/rails-react-devise-tutorial/README.md

 <div id="root"></div>
 <%= javascript_pack_tag 'index' %>
 ```
-Now, let's check it out in the browser
+Now, let's check it out in the browser, if you click the link you should see create-react-app's landing page